-Nothing can ruin a vacation faster than falling for a scam or realizing that you got a bad deal
+Nothing can ruin a vacation faster than falling for a scam or realizing that you're on the wrong end of a bad business deal

 The summer travel season is almost here, meaning many families are gearing up to hit the road for the unofficial start of summer.
 But not much can ruin your great vacation faster than falling for a scam or realizing that you're on the wrong end of a bad deal.
 Before you find yourself trying to salvage your summer vacation plans, check out these tips about scam prevention and protecting your money.

 Read the Fine Print

 If you're like most people, you sign on the dotted line without reading anything.
 Surprised?
 You shouldn't be.
 Most people don't read what they're signing because they feel pressured, don't want to take the time needed to read, or don't want to seem unintelligent.
 The agreement usually only gets read when there's a problem and a dispute about a product or service, and even then it may not be entirely clear.
 How can you protect yourself?
 Not only should you read what you're signing, you should take steps to actively understand what you're reading.
 Once you sign on the dotted line, there usually isn't much you can do to back out.
 So if you don't read, you can be surprised later when don't get what you thought you would get.
 Read everything carefully before signing.

 Why do so many people accept verbal promises and assurances without anything to back it up?
 A lot of disagreements happen when both parties have differing understands of what was in a verbal agreement.
 Remember that if something isn't in writing, you can't prove it.
 So make sure that all promises and details are in writing and don't accept a simple promises or verbal agreement.
 If you get some kickback, remind the other party that it isn't because you don't trust but merely to make sure that there won't be any questions later.

 Don't pay until you are confirmed